Aranya Documentation An overview of the Aranya project

 Walkthrough

-The goal of this guide is to utilize Aranya and AQC for sending end-to-end encrypted data between applications.
+The goal of this guide is to utilize Aranya, RBAC, and AFC for sending end-to-end encrypted data between applications.
 See the core concepts section for more details on the components used in this walkthrough.
 To see an example implementation with code, see the examples in the Aranya repo.
 This guide focuses on the high level operations and does not provide code.

 This guide assumes the default policy is being used for authorization and key management.